 What kind of volunteer work is eligible for the Community Service Bursary?

-- Coaching, tutoring, or mentoring children in sports, at a library, at a camp, at a church, or at an after-school program;
+- Coaching, tutoring, or mentoring children in sports, at a library, at a camp, or at an after-school program;

 - Labour assistance (packing, stocking, organizing, serving, or moving items for a food program, for special events, or for festivals);